-Yes, you can be charged with BUI without driving the boat.
+Yes, you can be charged with BUI (boating under the influence) without driving the boat.
 However, if the arrest or charges were unlawful or you were not the boat owner/driver, you might be able to have your charges reduced or dismissed.

 If you are facing a boating under the influence (BUI) charge, you might want to enlist the help of a criminal defense lawyer to review your case and see if there is any legal strategy available to you to defend your case.